History is taught as an independent subject from Year 1 and usually by a subject specialist from Year 3.

-Great emphasis is placed on the interpretation of evidence including physical, written, oral and visual sources.
-The History Department has a variety of artefacts which the girls examine using archaeological skills of interpretation for their Roman, Anglo-Saxon, Viking, Egyptian and Greek topics.
-In Years 4 and 6 the girls apply critical thinking skills to analyse bias in written and visual sources such as letters and paintings.
+At Halstead emphasis is placed on the interpretation of evidence including physical, written, oral and visual sources.
+The History Department has a variety of artefacts which the girls examine using archaeological skills of interpretation for their Stone-Age, Roman, Anglo-Saxon, Viking, Egyptian and Greek topics.
+As the girls move up the school, they apply critical thinking skills to analyse bias in written and visual sources such as letters and paintings.

 Girls are encouraged to make judgments about the past in a variety of exciting ways through stimulating discussions and debates.
-For example Year 6 girls debate whether the Suffragette movement succeeded in securing votes for women or whether it was the impact of World War 1 which changed the hearts and minds of the men in power.
+For example, Year 6 girls debate the most influential causes of World War 2.
 In Year 4, they consider whether King Henry VIII was a great or influential king.
 In Year 3, they debate whether Boudicca should have fought against the Romans.